 Certified Revenue Integrity Professional (CRIP):

-- Certifies knowledge of revenue cycles in outpatient, inpatient, and surgical settings settings; techniques to increase revenue; and insurance payer compliance regulations.
+- Certifies knowledge of revenue cycles in outpatient, inpatient, and surgical settings; techniques to increase revenue; and insurance payer compliance regulations.
 Issued by American Association of Healthcare Administrative Management (AAHAM).

 Certified Professional in Healthcare Information and Management Systems (CPHIMS):